ryohei8227/bedrock-hcls-tokyo2/agents_catalog/18-Wiley-OA-life-sciences-agent/README.md

 ## 1. Summary

-Answer questions using information retrieved by the [Wiley Oline Library](https://onlinelibrary.wiley.com/).
+Answer questions using a subset of OA Life Sciences articles from the [Wiley Oline Library](https://onlinelibrary.wiley.com/).

 ## 2. Agent Details